"The Quiet Man" filming locations in Ireland are some of the most lovely to visit anywhere in the country.

 The village of Cong straddles the border of Galway and Mayo and is perhaps the most famous of the film’s locations.
 Cong now hosts a museum dedicated to the movie and visitors can take guided tours to the locations where the famous fight scene was shot, where Sean Thornton and Mary Kate Danaher courted, and to see the Dying Man’s house, Pat Cohan’s Bar and the Reverend Playfair’s House.

 The village’s appearances in the film transformed the area from a sleepy parish in the west into a hub for tourists from all over the world with thousands of the movie’s fans flocking to pay homage.

-Nowadays the local Ashford Castle castle is a five-star hotel and Rory McIlroy and his wife Erica Stoll recently married there.
+Nowadays the local Ashford Castle castle is a five-star hotel and Rory McIlroy and his wife Erica Stoll married there in 2017.

 Oughterard, Co Galway

 The beautiful stone bridge where Sean dreamed that his mother told him about White O Mornin Cottage is located just outside Oughterard.
 The bridge is clearly signposted and remains completely unchanged since the 1950s.

 A small plaque of Wayne sitting on the bridge is all that marks it out from any other bridge in rural Ireland but locals are used to tourists turning up and asking for directions.